mattdangelo/programming-practice/LeetCode/3 - Longest Substring Without Repeating Characters/README.md

 ### Notes:

-* Iterate over the string keeping track of the longest substring until a repeat character.
-Maybe use a set.
+* Sliding window approach with a set to determine if we've seen a character before